Titan Invest November Review 2020

 Titan Invest is one of the most unique robo-advice accounts we track at Backend Benchmarking.
-Titan has 75mm in its flagship portfolio and it launched in early 2018, making it one of the newest players in the robo-advice industry.
+Titan has over 100mm in its flagship portfolio and it launched in early 2018, making it one of the newest players in the robo-advice industry.
 Titan’s goal is to make the benefits of a hedge fund accessible to the general public by using modern robo-advisor technology.

 Titan has not offered any sort of financial planning at this point.
 Instead, it aims for a strategy focused on investment returns and relative outperformance.
 In terms of fees, its flagship strategy charges 1% which contrasts with typical hedge funds that charge a 2% management fee and another 20% in performance fees.
 This management fee is low when compared to traditional hedge funds, but on the high end when compared to other robo advisors.
 However, given that Titan is focused on investing directly in individual securities, there are minimal underlying-fund fees.
 Titan offers a zero-minimum initial investment, making it accessible to all investors.
 And if compared with a traditional hedge fund, the strategy is highly liquid with no lock-up periods.

 All in all, Titan offers one of the most unique strategies we monitor.
 They are one of the only accounts we hold that is 100% equities and the only account that uses a short to manage risk.
 Also, they are one of the few that does not rely on ETFs and, even more fundamentally, does not emphasize diversification as a primary feature.
 We will see how this approach performs and garners interest in the years to come.
 We will be monitoring it closely in our quarterly Robo Report.